asucodes/bypass-DPI-on-firewalls/README.md

 My apologies.
 This is the most advanced and important part of the entire "cat-and-mouse game" of firewall bypassing.
 You've asked about the Client Hello and handshakes, which is the exact battleground where DPI operates.

-Let's dive in.
+Here is how it happens:

-The Attack: How DPI Catches a "Stealth" VPN When you connect to any HTTPS site, your computer sends a Client Hello packet.
+DPI catches a "Stealth" VPN when you connect to any HTTPS site, your computer sends a ClientHello packet.
 This packet is the very first message in the TLS handshake, and crucially, it is NOT encrypted.

-A DPI firewall (like your college's) intercepts this packet and inspects it.
+A DPI firewall like Sophos intercepts this packet and inspects it.
 It performs two main checks:

-SNI (Server Name Indication) Filtering: The Client Hello contains a field called SNI, which tells the server what website you're trying to reach (e.g., www.google.com).
+SNI (Server Name Indication) Filtering: The ClientHello contains a field called SNI, which tells the server what website you're trying to reach (e.g., www.google.com).
 If the SNI is on a blocklist, the DPI drops the connection.

-Our Bypass: VLESS+WS+TLS already defeats this by using your own domain (vpn.ieeestudent.dev).
+VLESS+WS+TLS already defeats this by using your own domain (vpn.ieeestudent.dev).
 The firewall sees this, doesn't recognize it as a "bad" domain, and lets it pass the first check.

-TLS Fingerprinting (The Real Problem): This is the advanced attack.
+TLS Fingerprinting is the advanced attack.
 The DPI doesn't just look at the SNI.
-It analyzes the entire structure of the Client Hello packet:
+It analyzes the entire structure of the ClientHello packet:

-The list of supported cipher suites.

-The order of those cipher suites.

-The list of TLS extensions (like GREASE).
+List of supported cipher suites.The order of those cipher suites, list of TLS extensions (like GREASE), supported elliptic curves,etc.

-The supported elliptic curves.

 All these details create a unique "fingerprint."
 A real Google Chrome browser on Windows has one fingerprint.
 Firefox on Linux has another.
 A standard Go program (which Xray is written in) has its own, very different fingerprint.